Spaces of locally convex curves in S^n and combinatorics of the group B_{n+1}: Final remarks and open problems

-{\bf D.} Finally, the most interesting problem in this context is to calculate the homology and/or homotopy groups of the space of locally convex closed curves at least in the case of $\Ss^2$.
+Finally, the most interesting problem in this context is to describe the homotopy type of the space of closed locally convex curves.
+The aim of \cite{Saldanha3} is to address this problem for $n = 2$; see partial results in \cite{Saldanha1}, \cite{Saldanha2}.